-Many will ask when they examine this curious collection of artwork why no locations are named anywhere on this site.
-If thing was supposed to be some sort of guide to the California Coast, it would surely be one of the worst ever made.
+Many will ask when they examine this curious website full of paintings of the California Coast why no specific locations are named anywhere on this site.
+If this thing was supposed to be some sort of guide to the California Coast, it would surely be one of the worst ever made.
 So be it.
 For as long as I can recall I’ve had a sometimes awkward policy of refusing to name locations.

 The primary reason for my restraint is respect.
 As a lifelong surfer, I know the frustrations that crowds can bring.
 As a lifelong lover of the outdoors, I also know the damage that we can collectively do to the natural beauty of a place when we arrive en masse.
 Many places I paint are vulnerable to both of these problems and out of respect for those that live there and seek regular solace in these off-the-beaten path settings, I make every effort to celebrate their beauty without handing the keys to the kingdom over to the Legions of the Unjazzed, to borrow a phrase from Phil Edwards.